We will contact you shortly.

 A cohabitation agreement can detail the specific responsibilities of each partner.
 Even what might seem minor aspects of living together can be included.
 For example; who pays the bills?
 Are the bills to be split evenly?
 Are some bills to be paid by one partner and other bills paid by the other partner?

 More important aspects of cohabitating can also be covered.
 Common aspects include; do the partners have access to each other’s state pension? what share or each other’s assets does each partner have?, in a medical emergency what are your partner’s rights?

 If you need professional assistance regarding your rights and responsibilities while cohabitating then our team of specialists are eager to help.
 At Family Law Birmingham we have extensive experience of handling all issues relating to cohabitation including drafting cohabitation agreements.
 We have assisted a wide range of clients from a variety of backgrounds to help them get the outcome that they need.
 We will take the time to get to know you and fully understand your needs while guiding you through every stage of the process.

-To get professional legal advice call us today on 0121 817 2076 or complete our online enquiry form and a member of our team will soon be in touch with you.
+To get professional legal advice, complete our online enquiry form and a member of our team will soon be in touch with you.

 When you deal with us, you know you are dealing with solicitors you can trust.
 We have vast experience in dealing with cohabitation issues, as well as other areas of family law, including:

 Our team of dedicated family law experts are on hand to deal with any cohabitation issues you might have.
 We know how difficult going through family law matters can be for you and your family.
 Our expert team endeavour to provide all our clients with a friendly, professional and reliable experience.